spradhip-gh/exitous-prototype/DOCUMENTATION.md

-# Building Layoff Compass: A Step-by-Step Guide
+# Building Exitbetter: A Step-by-Step Guide

-This document provides a detailed, step-by-step guide to building the Layoff Compass application from scratch.
+This document provides a detailed, step-by-step guide to building the Exitbetter application from scratch.
 It assumes a working knowledge of Next.js, React, TypeScript, and Tailwind CSS.

 ## 1. Initial Project Setup